Brâncuși Week & an Infinite Column

 This week will be celebrated the 145th anniversary since the birth of the sculptor Constantin Brâncuși.

-One thought on “Brâncuși Week & The Endless Column
+3 thoughts on “Brâncuși Week & an Infinite Column

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.